MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 So far, we've described what happens when a specific Q# operation is being executed.
 Regardless of whether Q# is used in a standalone application or with a host program, this general process is more or less the same---hence the QDK's flexibility.
-The differences between the methods therefore reveal themselves in *how* that Q# operation is called to be executed, and in what manner any results are returned.
+The differences between the different ways of calling into the Quantum Development Kit therefore reveal themselves in *how* that Q# operation is called to be executed, and in what manner any results are returned.

 First, we discuss how this done with the Q# standalone application from the command line, and then proceed to using Python and C# host programs.
 We reserve the standalone application of Q# Jupyter Notebooks for last, because unlike the first three, it does not actually require a Q# file.